Research finds fishing gear a major source of ocean microplastics in Atlantic Canada | CBC News

 Two years ago, researchers collected microplastics from pristine surface waters at three nearshore locations in Nova Scotia and Newfoundland, finding tiny and unrecognizable fragments, threads and fibres in every trawl.

+Chemical analysis has now identified the synthetic polymers that made up those miniscule pieces of plastic and confirmed what was expected: the microplastics were shed from easily recognized sources.

+"Fishing gear, fishing rope, fragments of nets and particles that would come from that kind of activity, that is a big source of microplastics," said Ariel Smith, the coastal and marine team lead for Coastal Action, the environmental group that is leading a three-year Atlantic Canadian microplastics research project.

+The microplastics also come from common single-use items that people use every day, Smith said, as well as fragments from things like packaging.

 "It's really important that we think of microplastics in the larger context.
 These microplastics don't just end up there.
-They didn't start as these tiny things that are less than five millimetres in size," said Ariel Smith, the coastal and marine team lead for Coastal Action, the environmental group that is leading a three-year Atlantic Canadian microplastics research project.
+They didn't start as these tiny things that are less than five millimetres in size," she said.

-Chemical analysis has now identified the synthetic polymers that made up those puny pieces of plastic and confirmed what was expected: the microplastics were shed from easily-recognized sources.

-"Fishing gear, fishing rope, fragments of nets and particles that would come from that kind of activity, that is a big source of microplastics," said Smith.

-"We can also see that microplastics come from the common single-use plastics we use every day and then also fragments that can come from things like packaging."

 The three-year study is funded with a $218,000 grant from Environment and Climate Change Canada.
 The goal is to provide a first-ever estimate of the quantity of microplastics in the ocean in Atlantic Canada.

-Surface water samples were collected in Nova Scotia from the mouth of Lunenburg harbour, the LaHave estuary and the Annapolis Basin.
+Surface water samples were collected in Nova Scotia from the mouth of Lunenburg harbour, the LaHave River Estuary and the Annapolis Basin.
 They were also gathered from the Bay of Islands and Humber Arm in western Newfoundland.

 The analysis found more than 20 different chemical bonds in the samples.
 Other findings included: